 - Case discussions

-- Explain the 4 Attachment styles within the context of early childhood development.
+- Discuss the four attachment styles within the context of early childhood development.

-- Identify how working with a client’s ego states or “Parts” can help to resource the client in preparation for EMDR therapy.
+- Name how to resource the client for attachment related EMDR therapy.

 - Demonstrate at least one relational interweave that can be use during Desensitization phase in EMDR therapy.